Cornus alba angustipetala Wolf

 |Cultivation Status||Ornamental, Wild

-Cornus sericea is a very cold-hardy tree, tolerating temperatures down to around -40°c when dormant
+Cornus sericea is a very cold-hardy shrub, tolerating temperatures down to around -40°c when dormant

 Succeeds in full sun and also in partial shade[

 ].
 An easily grown plant, it does best in an organically rich, medium to wet soil, though it is tolerant of a wide range of soils, including swampy or boggy conditions[